-Connections also take form in a sub-type of social capital – organizational capital.
-This subset of capital entails positions your family members hold in either family-owned businesses or in businesses outside of the family.
+Firstly, organizational capital entails positions your family members hold in either family-owned businesses or in businesses outside of the family.
 A family member working as a rental manager for an external firm may hire a family member who has a plumbing business for all repairs.

 Uncle Jimmy working in a warehouse as an ops manager may hire some of the high school aged family members to give them part-time work.
 There are countless other examples, but I think you get the point.

 Your families reputation is also incredibly important, if not the most important, and falls under the social capital banner.
 Others should WANT to know your family and it’s members.
-It should be a pleasure doing business with your family and the members.
+It should be a pleasure working with and doing business with your family and it’s members.
 If your child goes to your college, the effort and impact you made on it should influence their ability to get in, and they should be willing to show a similar effort.

 A family with a great reputation will find it much easier to build and create wealth thanks to said reputation.
 People like to work with reputable people, and people that are known to follow through, conduct themselves reasonable and sensibly, and people who over deliver.